ringarochkryss/artstore/README.md

 ```
 pip3 freeze --local > requirements.txt
 ```
-4. Create a file called env.py and att it to your gitignore file.
+4. Create a file called env.py and add it to your gitignore file.
 5. Create environment variables: You need to create your own environments variable secret codes.
    All environment variables for this project is found in the app karamellen -settings.py.
 This is the placeholders for the actual codes.
 6. The secret variables can also be written into heroku secret variables section to make the app work and run when hosted on Heroku.